macedojleo/BDH/README.md

 * **Leonardo Macedo** - *Linux SYSADM, IT Consultant and Shell script developer* - macedojleo@gmail.com

-Please, if you like this project, mark the star!
-I will be very grateful!
+If you like this project, please mark the star!
+I will be very grateful! :)